 If sugar from drinks stays on your child’s teeth for too long, it can lead to tooth decay.
 To help prevent tooth decay:

-- Give your kids only tap water to drink between meals.
+- Give your kids only water to drink between meals

-- Serve milk or juice with a meal instead of between meals.
+- Only give your kids milk or juice with a meal

 Don’t put your baby to bed with a bottle.

-Milk or formula will stay on your child’s teeth all night and increase your child’s risk for tooth decay.
+Milk or formula will stay on your child’s teeth all night and increase their risk of tooth decay.

 Take your child to the dentist.

 Take your child to the dentist for a checkup by age 1.
 Ask your child’s doctor for the name of a dentist who's good with kids.